tarantool/doc/sphinx/book/box/box_schema.rst

     :param num space-id: the numeric identifier established by box.schema.space.create

-    Note: for symmetry, there are other box.schema functions targeting space objects, for example :samp:`box.schema.space.drop({space-id})`
+    There are five :ref:`syntax variations <index-object_reference>` for object references targeting space objects, for example :samp:`box.schema.space.drop({space-id})`
     will drop a space.
 However, the common approach is to use functions attached to the space objects, for example